my-openlab/GenAi/README.md

   - user space clock frequency of 40 MHz.
 It might be ideal to choose a large matrix multiplier 256x256 to do the main melspectrogram fast enough.
 But given the space on silicon, such large design may not fit.
 I am yet to think over the micro architecture for this.

 After some good sleep, the GEMM module might be needed at all.
+I sonsider [INMP441](https://www.tinytronics.nl/index.php?route=product/product/get_file&file=3422/INMP441.pdf) as the sensor to be used.
 Representing 18 bit/ 24 bit audio samples at 16-bit should be feasible with some pre-processing/filtering.
 This can eventually be compressed into 8 bits samples, there by writing 4 samples into memory @ 4KHz.
-A 2second audio recording would there by take 4096 32-bit words in memory.
+A 1975 milli second audio recording would there by take 4096 32-bit words in memory.

-Assuming we can operate at atleast 40MHz, 2 second audio recording in memory can be read by caraval subsystem in 103 usec.
+Assuming we can operate at atleast 40MHz, 1975ms audio recording in memory can be read by caraval subsystem in 103 usec.
   ![Top level diagram](doc/images/top.svg)

   TO DO: